 - Simple syrup - store it in the fridge and have sweet tea anytime you want

-- Perfect for a hot day - put a dash of fresh lemon in your southern tea and sit a spell!
+- Perfect for a hot day – put a dash of fresh lemon or a few sprigs of fresh mint to your drink and sit a spell!

-It doesn't take much to make this National Drink of the South!
-Tea bags, sugar, water, ice - now how simple is that?
+It doesn’t take much to make this National Drink of the South!
+This easy sweet iced tea recipe only calls for tea bags, (Luzianne), sugar, water, ice – now how simple is that?

 Make a simple syrup: combine equal parts of sugar and water in a saucepan (2 cups sugar and 2 cups water); stir and cook over medium heat until the sugar dissolves (about 1-minute)